mansab/postfix-pgsql/README.md

 NOTE: The recipe has been tested (and can only create) with creating packages for 'el7', 'x86_64' architecture packages.

 ### Building a package
-You need to specify the version of Tarsnap package to be fetched and built.
+You need to specify the version of Postfix package to be fetched and built.

 ```fpm
 BUILD_VERSION=2.11.1 fpm-cook